saturn77/VeCheck/README.md

 # VeCheck
-*Checking* **SystemVerilog IEEE-2023 and IEEE-2017 synthesis capabilities** and providing example designs.
+*Checking* SystemVerilog IEEE-2023 synthesis capabilities and providing example synthesizable designs.

 # Introduction
-The features of SystemVerilog for synthesis are the focus, where example projects are built to evaluate various features of the language.
-The documentation guides from vendors are often vague, so specific examples are needed to validate the advertised language aspects.

-## Standards and Scope

-SystemVerilog is an IEEE standard; the two most recent standards being IEEE 1800-2017 and IEEE 1800-2023.
-Many of the features in the latest revisions have not yet been adopted, and this repository's purpose and scope is to evaluate specific features for synthesis.

-An additional scope and purpose of this repository is to provide a library of synthesizable modules that have been vetted and incorporate advanced features of the language.
+The focus of this repository is on the synthesizable features of SystemVerilog, where these features are often the evolving or advanced aspects of the language.

+Knowing what features of SystemVerilog are supported for synthesis is key to writing code that works and does not present a problem late in the development cycle.

+To this end, this repository goes directly to synthesis to verify the language constructs.
+The design target a low cost development board.
+While simulation is a primary aspect of FPGA development, verification with fully synthesized code is the only concrete answer as to the support of a given language feature.

 # Testing Features

-The various features are evaluated for the 2017 and 2023 standards.
+The various advanced features are evaluated for IEEE 1800-2017 and 1800-2023.
+A relevant design guide is AMD UG901 document.

+The features below will be tested in a top_level file, and various modules will be referenced corresponding to each category.
+Overall the approach is to have a single top_level file in which one case each feature tested.

 Feature | Description | Passing
 ---------|----------|---------
- fixed point format | use of bit[I:-Q] or logic[I:-Q] | passing
- classes | use of classes, wrapped in a package | passing types | passing parameters as types | passing tbd | new features of 1800-2023 |
+classes | use of classes, wrapped in a package | passing types | passing parameters as types | passing fixed point format | use of bit[I:-Q] or logic[I:-Q] | passing tbd | new features of 1800-2023 |

 ## Classes and Types